bbc/vc2_conformance/docs/source/index.rst

 For codec developers
 --------------------

-For codec developers, your starting point should be SMPTE RP2042-3 'VC-2 Conformance Specification'.
+For codec developers, your starting point should be SMPTE RP 2042-3 'VC-2 Conformance Specification'.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   user_guide/index.rst

 For maintainers